 Crab, shrimp, oysters and other shellfish can cause gout flare-ups.
 Roe and milt are particularly high in purines and should be the first thing you cut out if you suffer from gout.

-6. Drinks with Added Sugar
+6. Drinks with high sugar content

-9. Some Vegetables
+9. Some types of vegetables

 There are a few vegetables that are relatively high in purines, but do not seem to trigger attacks of gout in the same way that meat and alcohol do.
-Mushrooms, asparagus, peas and some soy-based products contain purines, but are usually well-tolerated in moderation.
+Mushrooms, asparagus, peas and some soy-based products contain purines but are usually well-tolerated when eaten in moderation.
 If you are keeping a food diary to try and work out triggers for flare-ups, these could be worth watching out for.

-All fruit is good.
 Although many fruits are high in sugar, the sugars in fruit do not seem to raise uric acid, partly because they are digested in a slower, steadier way than refined sugars.
 Some fruits even actively fight gout; cherries and cherry extract are often used as a natural remedy for gout.

 Plant-based proteins like lentils and beans are a healthy and nutritious way to get protein into a low-purine diet.